 The science around the health effects of cell phone radiation (EMF/EMR) is complicated, and can appear contradictory.
 So it is very difficult for average consumers to have any actual understanding of what their risk might be from using a cell phone.
 But of course, that’s the important question we’re all interested in.
+So what is the health risk from cell phones?

 - Because of varying levels of radiation and the different ways in which people hold their phones, there is no way to know what your exposures are (and thus, what your actual risk might be), just from saying “I use my iPhone to make calls for an hour a day.”